JeanMichel3000/ada-template-website/project.md

 </p>
 </html>

-A decreasing trend can clearly be observed for countries with a democracy index lower to 0.7.
-Let us take into account only these countries, and study the relation between walking mobility change and democracy index using a linear regression. <button id="button_plot" onclick="function_button_plot()">Click me to display linear regression</button>

 <html>
 <p id="plot_with_linear_regression" align="center" style="display: none;">
   <img src="images/decrease_walking_vs_dem_index_with_regression.png" alt="plot walking dem index regression">
 </p>
 </html>

+A decreasing trend can clearly be observed for countries with a democracy index lower to 0.7.
+Let us take into account only these countries, and study the relation between walking mobility change and democracy index using a linear regression. <button id="button_plot" onclick="function_button_plot()">I'd love to see this linear regression</button>